sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ![Code transformation](/assets/img/courses/id5415/module2/code-transformation.png)

 Let's run this code!
-The light should turn on and the Terminal shoul look like that:
+The light should turn on and the Terminal should look like that:

 ![Turn On](/assets/img/courses/id5415/module2/turn-on.png)